German submarine U-550: Loss

-According to eyewitness accounts cited in Randall Peffer's book Where Divers Dare: The Hunt for the Last U-boat, the attack severely damaged U-550 and forced it to the surface.
-Joyce, Peterson and Gandy circled around the submarine, firing at it.
+According to eyewitness accounts cited in Randall Peffer's book Where Divers Dare: The Hunt for the Last U-boat, the attack severely damaged U-550 and forced her to the surface.
+Joyce, Peterson and Gandy circled around the submarine, firing at her.
 Gandy rammed U-550 abaft the conning tower and Peterson dropped two depth charges which exploded near the U-boat's hull.
 Two men in the U-boat's tower were killed.

 Meanwhile, the U-boat captain Klaus Hänert tried to reach the observation deck with a surrender flag, but he was wounded by the American shells and fell back down into the U-boat's control room.
 Eventually, someone aboard the submarine fired a white flare from the tower hatch.

 The captain of the USS Joyce, Robert Wilcox, took the flare as a sign of distress and surrender and called a cease fire.
 USS Gandy and USS Peterson ceased firing, too.
 The U-boat's crew scrambled on deck to abandon their sinking vessel.
 About 40 of the Germans entered the 44-degree water and tried to swim to USS Peterson, but the men were not picked up.
 Joyce rescued 13 of U-550s crew, including the captain Klaus Hänert, engineer Hugo Renzmann and doctor Friedrich Torge.
 One of the saved German seamen later died from wounds received during the firefight.
 Joyce delivered the prisoners of war as well as the Pan Pennsylvania survivors to the authorities in Ireland.